FrancesCoronel/personal-website-v3/_drafts/2017-04-05-tapad-interview.md

 Developers (or engineers) are the people who can write and deploy code.
 Companies usually have people working on the product that aren’t programming, but the people updating the code are the only folks on the team who are strictly necessary.
 Developers can perform all company duties (while not always effectively).

-Users (or, less broadly, “customers”) are the people who either use the product or might use the product.
+Users (or, less broadly, "customers") are the people who either use the product or might use the product.
 All products have the goal of being used, on some level, by people.

 The Business is the entity that funds and hopes to benefit (e.g. profit) from the product.
 Whether the organization is for-profit or non-profit, there is a bank with a finite amount of funds.